 When you’re applying for an FHA loan, the following list of documents will help expedite the process.
 We can help you understand any part of the FHA loan process so don’t hesitate to contact us with any questions.

 - Past two years’ W-2s, 1099s, and any other necessary tax forms.

 - Self-employed borrowers may need three years’ tax returns and YTD Profit & Loss Statement.

-- Past two months’ full bank statements for all accounts.
+- Past two months’ full bank statements (all pages) for all accounts.

 - Most recent statements from investment accounts (retirement, 410k, mutual funds, etc.).